Who We Are

 Altruism Ireland is currently on the journey to adopt the Governance Code: a code of practice for good governance of Community, Voluntary and charitable organisations in Ireland.

-If you have any questions or queries for the Altruism team, please reach out to us by phone at +353 16535590 or email at: info [@] altruism.eu
+If you have any questions or queries for the Altruism team, please do reach out to us by email at: firstname.lastname@example.org

 Alternatively, you can use the instant “How can we help?” chat box found in the bottom right hand corner of our homepage.